DanielBradley1/MiToken/README.md

 # MiToken ![img](https://ourcloudnetwork.com/wp-content/uploads/2025/03/GraphLogo45.png)

 MiToken is a PowerShell module designed to be used with PowerShell Azure Automation runbooks.
-It will obtain an access token from the managed identity endpoint from within your runbook, then exchange it for a mulit-tenant app access token, using the managed identity token as an assertion.
+It will obtain an access token from the managed identity endpoint within your runbook, and then exchange it for a multi-tenant app access token, using the managed identity token as an assertion.

-This will allow you to connect to external tenants that have provided consent to your multi-tenant application via Microsoft Graph PowerShell in a managed identity scenario.
+This will allow you to connect to external tenants who have consented to your multi-tenant application via Microsoft Graph PowerShell in a managed identity scenario.

 🔗[Connect with me on LinkedIn](https://www.linkedin.com/in/danielbradley2/)

 ## Support
 This MiToken module is provided 'as in' and has only been tested from within an Azure Automation runbook.
-Currently it is known to work with the latest Microsoft Graph PowerShell module (v2.6.1) and the PowerShel v7.4 runtime environment.
+Currently, it is known to work with the latest Microsoft Graph PowerShell module (v2.6.1) and the PowerShel v7.4 runtime environment.